-“The Earth laughs in flowers.” –Ralph Waldo Emerson
+“The Earth laughs in flowers.”

-Just over an hour from my Virginia home is the historic town of Williamsburg.
+Just over an hour from my Virginia home is the historic city of Williamsburg.
 In the summer months, it is a busy tourist town with endless places to explore.
 If your travels bring you here, a beautiful addition to your itinerary should be Sweethaven Lavender Farm.

-Tucked deeply into the Williamsburg farm land, you’ll find the joys of a beautiful summer day on a farm.
+Tucked deeply into the Williamsburg farmland, you’ll find the joys of a beautiful summer day on a farm.
 Of course, it can be warm and humid in coastal Virginia by May and June, but the beauty of the farm will distract your thoughts.

 You’ll find the resident bumblebees are busiest among the lavender, totally ignorant of you or any intruding cameras.
 Instead, they will be focused on their task for the day, leaping from one bloom to another, humming and buzzing to each other as they work.
-At one point, I put my camera into the fray and captured their song, delighted that they nearly mistook me as a flower as they bustled by.
+At one point, I put my camera into the fray and captured their song, delighted that they nearly mistook me for a flower as they bustled by.

 Enjoy all that the farm has to offer